Where to Stay in Skopelos: Your Insider’s Guide 2023

 The cobbled streets of the Chora

-Skopelos Town (Chora) is essentially the island capital.
+Skopelos Town (Chora) is the island capital.
 Approximately 2,000 people live here – just over half of the island’s 5000 residents.

 The town was declared a “place of outstanding beauty” by the former Greek Prime Minister in 1978.
 Indeed, its whitewashed houses that cascade down hilltops towards the sea look like something straight from a postcard.